jagansai/TeluguCalendar/README.md

 ## Step 1: Start Metro

 Clone the project and on windows / Linux, install powershell.
-Run for e.g., `scripts/deploy-android.ps1 Release -Format apk -FestivalsToken telugu/festivals`
+Run for e.g., `pwsh -File scripts/build-android.ps1 -FestivalsToken te_festivals`

 #### Android build with single-source JSON (widget sync)

-This script builds the Android app and copies the `assets/` folder to the right place for the widget to access it.
+`scripts/build-android.ps1` merges every `assets/te_festivals*.json` input into a single `assets/festivals.json`, copies that file into `android/app/src/main/assets/festivals.json`, and then runs Gradle so both the React Native bundle and the widget read the very same data.

 ```sh